-This resource will teach you how to store and dispose your home medical sharps safely.
+This information will teach you how to store and dispose your home medical sharps safely.
 Medical sharps include items such as needles, syringes, and lancets.

 Storing Your Sharps